yoriapp/yori-client/README.md

 Yori App utilizes [MangaDex](https://mangadex.org/) to provide an extensive collection of manga content to its users.

-## Contributing:

-We welcome contributions from the community to make Yori App even better.
-Feel free to fork this repository, make changes, and submit pull requests.
-Together, we can enhance the manga reading experience for everyone.

 ## License:

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.